Texas coral snake

-Micrurus tener, commonly known as the Texas coral snake, is a species of snake in the family Elapidae.
-It is native to the southern United States and adjacent northeastern and central Mexico.
-Six subspecies are recognized as being valid, including the nominotypical subspecies, Micrurus tener tener The species Micrurus tener was once considered to be a subspecies of the eastern coral snake (Micrurus fulvius).
+Micrurus tener, commonly known as the Texas coral snake and el coralillo tejano in Mexican Spanish, is a species of venomous snake in the family Elapidae.
+The species is native to the southern and southwestern United States and adjacent northeastern and central Mexico.
+Six subspecies are recognized as being valid, including the nominotypical subspecies, Micrurus tener tener.
+Although originally described as a species new to science, Micrurus tener was for many years considered to be a subspecies of the eastern coral snake (Micrurus fulvius).